 City of Adelaide

-In the City of Adelaide, Manufacturing had the largest total imports by industry, generating $2,739 million in 2017/18.
+In the City of Adelaide, Manufacturing had the largest total imports by industry, generating $2,640 million in 2018/19.

-Imports by industry are sales of goods and services from industries located outside the City of Adelaide boundaries to resident households, businesses and other organisations within the area.
+Imports by industry are sales of goods and services from industries located outside the Adelaide boundaries to resident households, businesses and other organisations within the area.
 Imports (domestic) includes all imports from other parts of Australia to the City.Imports (international) includes the value of all imports to the area from outside Australia.

 To get the full picture how each industry sector contributes to the regional or state economy, import data should be viewed alongside the other industry characteristics in the Industry sector analysis section.

 Detailed notes about how the figures are derived can be found in the specific topic notes section.

 National Economics (NIEIR) - Modelled series

 |Industry (Click rows to view sub-categories)||$m||%||South Australia%||$m||%||South Australia%||2013/14 to 2018/19|

 |Accommodation and Food Services||138.5||2.3||3.7||117.2||2.2||3.4||+21.4||23700||P|

 |Information Media and Telecommunications||283.7||4.7||3.7||230.2||4.4||3.2||+53.5||23900||P|